beerendlauwers/urbanslug.github.io/_posts/2015-08-13-Progress-with-wai-devel.md

 You can find it at: [https://github.com/urbanslug/wai-devel]

 ## What wai-devel expects from your application
-Since wai-devel is very losely coupled to your application it expects mainly two things from your application: a **host:port** pair and a function, **Application.develMain**.
+Since wai-devel is very loosely coupled to your application it expects mainly two things from your application: a **host:port** pair and a function, **Application.develMain**.

 Due to it's dependence on ide-backend it also expects you to set the environment variable `GHC_PACKAGE_PATH`.